dentarg/auth0-blog/_posts/2017-12-17-developing-npm-packages.markdown

 }
 ```

 > What is nice about ESLint is that it also enables us to adhere to popular style guides (in this case [the Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)).
 There are other popular styles available to JavaScript developers and we could even create our own.
-However, to play safe, we will stick to an existing and popular one.
+However, to play safe, we will stick to an existing and popular choice.

 Great, sounds good to have a tool that help us avoid common mistakes and keep our code style consistent, but how do we use it?
 It's simple, we configure it in our build process and we make our IDE aware of it.
 This way we get alerts while using the IDE to develop and we guarantee that no developer, unaware of ESLint, generates a new release with inconsistencies.